Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Analysis of Features of Complex Words

 \section{Analysis of Features of Complex Words}

-Upon analysing the systems and datasets used in CWI--2016 and CWI-2018, we noticed several intuitive explanations as to why a word may be judged as complex, or not: \begin{itemize} \item The word is archaic. \item The word is a borrowing from another language or refers to a concept that is atypical in the culture of the reader. \item The word is uncommon and many people are not commonly exposed to it. \item The word refers to a very specialised concept. \item Although the word is common, it is being used with an uncommon meaning in the given context. \end{itemize} These possible characteristics motivated us to represent input words as sets of indicative linguistic features for the purpose of lexical complexity prediction.
+Upon analysing the datasets and system features used in CWI--2016 and CWI--2018, we noticed several intuitive explanations as to why a word may be judged as complex, or not: \begin{itemize} \item The word is archaic. \item The word is a borrowing from another language or refers to a concept that is atypical in the culture of the reader. \item The word is uncommon and many people are not generally exposed to it. \item The word refers to a very specialised concept. \item Although the word is common, it is being used with an uncommon meaning in the given context. \end{itemize} These possible characteristics motivated us to represent input words as sets of indicative linguistic features for the purpose of CWI.
 We used 378 features to represent words in our data set.
 These include psycholinguistic features derived from the MRC database \cite{wilson-1988}, word embeddings, and several other features with the potential to capture our intuitions about lexical complexity.

-The psycholinguistic features of words were evaluated using the API to the MRC database.
-Many of the resources included in the database were built before 1998, were derived through rigorous psycholinguistic testing, and as a result are of restricted size (offering relatively poor coverage of current English vocabulary).
-For this reason, in addition to specifying the values of these features directly from the database, we included additional binary features to indicate whether or not the word occurs in the MRC database.
+Values of the psycholinguistic features of words were obtained using the API to the MRC database.
+Many of the resources included in the database were built before 1998.
+These were derived through rigorous psycholinguistic testing, and as a result are of restricted size (offering relatively poor coverage of current English vocabulary).
+For this reason, in addition to specifying the values of these features directly from the database, we included binary features to indicate whether or not the word occurs in the MRC database.

+We used information about whether or not the Wikipedia entry for the word includes an infobox element to indicate its degree of specialisation.
+Wiki-pedia\footnote{\url{https://en.wikipedia.org/wiki/Help:Infobox}.
+Last accessed 16th September 2021} describes infoboxes as:

+\begin{quotation} ``[...] a fixed-format table usually added to the top right-hand corner of articles to consistently present a summary of some unifying aspect that the articles share and sometimes to improve navigation to other interrelated articles.
+Many infoboxes also emit structured metadata which is sourced by DBpedia and other third party re-users.
+The generalized infobox feature grew out of the original taxoboxes (taxonomy infoboxes) that editors developed to visually express the scientific classification of organisms.'' \end{quotation}